Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 &nbsp;&nbsp;&nbsp;&nbsp;Newly update records will be append to the target table --> that is thanks to the readChangeFeed that is activate.

-*Databricks supports reading tableís changes captured by CDF in streaming queries using spark.readStream.
+*Databricks supports reading table‚Äôs changes captured by CDF in streaming queries using spark.readStream.
 This allows you to get only the new changes captured since the last time the streaming query was run.
 The checkpointLocation ensures that Spark keeps track of which records it has already processed.
 So, only the newly updated records (after the last checkpoint) will be appended to the target table.*